tsackton/taelgar/_MoC/Templates and Scripts/Whereabouts and Location Specification.md

 	* Candidate set = Take all of the whereabouts with type = home
 		* Start is unset or before or equal to target date and end (not logical end) is after or equal to target date
 		* Start is unset or before or equal to target date and end is unset
-	* If there are multiples reduce the set to all of the items with the latest start date that is before the target date.
-An unset start date should be treated as the earliest possible date
+	* If there is a single value, and the home count is greater than one, and the single value has an undefined start and end date, the "home whereabout" is undefined
+		* This spec line is to handle the situation where you have a home with no dates (for the origin) and another home with an end date that is in the past
+	* If there is a single value and the home count is one, use it as the home origin
-	* If there are still multiples (because multiple items have the same or blank start date), take the one that is lexically last in the yaml
+	* If there are multiples sort by start date, then order in the yaml file, and take the last one
-	* If there are no items, the "home whereabouts" is undefined
+	* If the set is empty, "home whereabouts" is undefined
+	* Regardless of the rules above, a home whereabouts with a blank location should be considered undefined
 * Find the "last known whereabout"
 	* Candidate set = Take all of the whereabouts where type = away
 		* Start is before or equal to target
 	* If there are multiples, take start date that is closed to the target date
 * Find the "origin whereabout"
 	* Candidate set = Take all of the whereabouts where type = home and start = undefined
-	* If there are multiples, select the lexically first one in the yaml
+	* If there are multiples, select the first one in the yaml

 We can then define our 4 location types: